 Public Matters - Class of 2013

-SHARON FLAHERTY is the Assistant Vice President of Marketing at Jeanne D’Arc Credit Union.
-She manages the marketing and online banking departments.
-In addition to these responsibilities, Sharon participates in the credit union’s We Share A Common Thread Foundation activities and oversees its Adopt an Island program in Lowell.
+SHARON FLAHERTY is the Senior Associate at Community Paradigm Associates, LLC, an independent consulting firm.
+In 2013, Sharon was the Assistant Vice President of Marketing at Jeanne D’Arc Credit Union in 2013.
+She managed the marketing and online banking departments.
+In addition to these responsibilities, Sharon participated in the credit union’s We Share A Common Thread Foundation activities and oversees its Adopt an Island program in Lowell.
 Prior to joining the team at Jeanne D’Arc, Sharon was a reporter, editor, and editorial page editor for The Sun.
 She holds a Bachelor of Arts degree in Communications and Master of Business Administration degree from Rivier College, and will shortly complete the requirements for a Master of Arts degree in English from Southern New Hampshire University.
-She is an adjunct professor at Middlesex Community College.
-Sharon serves on the Board of Directors for the Lowell Youth Development Collaborative and for Rebuilding Together Lowell.
-She is a grant distribution subcommittee member for the Greater Lowell Community Foundation and volunteers for the Friends of Rodgers Memorial Library.
-Sharon lives in Hudson, NH.
+She was an adjunct professor at Middlesex Community College.
+Sharon served on the Board of Directors for the Lowell Youth Development Collaborative and for Rebuilding Together Lowell.
+Sharon was a grant distribution subcommittee member for the Greater Lowell Community Foundation and volunteered for the Friends of Rodgers Memorial Library.

 VANNA HOWARD is the Constituent Services Representative for Congresswoman Niki Tsongas.
 She is responsible for helping people navigate services provided by the federal government.
 Vanna has an expertise in providing constituents assistance with immigration, passport issues, and inter-country adoptions.
 This requires working with numerous agencies including: the U.S. Citizenship and Immigration Services of the Department of Homeland Security; Customs and Border Protection; Immigration and Customs Enforcement; and U.S. embassies and consulates.
 Vanna is a member of the Board of Directors of the Cambodian Mutual Assistance Association and volunteers for Horizons for Homeless Children in Boston, the Cor Unum Meal Center in Lawrence, and Project Bread.
 She is a former Board Member for Light of Cambodian Children.
 Vanna lives in Tewksbury.